TheoFABIEN/TheoFABIEN/README.md

 I am a junior engineer in the field of Data Science, with initial experience in statistical data analysis, machine learning and mathematical modeling.
-As a computer science enthusiast, I am passionate about developing my skills in IT, writing better code and expanding my general knowledge in the field.
+As a computer science enthusiast, I am also passionate about developing my skills in IT, writing better code and expanding my general knowledge in the field.

 ---